 Having previously been named SOA Centers of Actuarial Excellence, the 13 universities selected successfully completed an intensive UEC evaluation process.
 Nebraska faculty demonstrated how the courses eligible for UEC met standards established and monitored by the SOA.

-“During the application process, the UEC oversight committee reviewed almost everything related to the course seeking UEC,” said Graham Liu, associate professor of actuarial science, who coordinated Nebraska’s application.
+“During the application process, the UEC oversight committee reviewed almost everything related to the course seeking UEC,” said Graham Liu, N.Z.
+Snell Life Insurance Professor and associate professor of actuarial science, who coordinated Nebraska’s application.
 “They also conducted an onsite visit to our school to ensure our program not only has the ability to offer high-quality UEC courses but also high-quality training in communicating technical information, how to manage uncertainty and ambiguity, and influencing decision-makers through analytics and business considerations.”

 Liu serves as the university's accreditation actuary for the UEC program.
 He will work with an experienced external examiner from the local insurance industry to review and monitor Nebraska's UEC courses' curriculum and examinations.
 The external examiner is a trained, credentialed SOA volunteer.

 “Feedback and input we receive from the local industry allow us to better understand emerging needs, strategize excellent educational training for the next generation of actuaries and serve the Nebraska Business community,” he said.
 “This also creates an even stronger bond between our program and the local industry.”

 Actuarial science students at Nebraska already benefit from coursework that prepares them for six professional actuarial exams.
 Also, through support from Mutual of Omaha, students receive reimbursement for every exam they pass before they graduate.